Skip to content

 The pipeline

-The pipeline defines the processes that produce the project's important assets or artifacts, such as datasets, figures, tables, and publications.
+The pipeline defines and ties together the processes that produce the project's important assets or artifacts, such as datasets, figures, tables, and publications.
 It is saved in the pipeline section of the calkit.yaml file, and is compiled to a DVC pipeline (saved in dvc.yaml) when calkit run is called.

 A pipeline is composed of stages, each of which has a specific type or "kind."
 Each stage must specify the environment in which it runs to ensure it's reproducible.
-Calkit will automatically generate a "lock file" at the start of running and can therefore automatically detect if an environment has changed, and the affected stages need to be rerun.
+Calkit will automatically generate an "environment lock file" at the start of a run and can therefore automatically detect if an environment has changed, and the affected stages need to be rerun.
 Stages can also define inputs and outputs, and you can decide how you'd like outputs to be stored, i.e., with Git or DVC.

 In the calkit.yaml file, you can define a pipeline (and environments) like: